toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 The problem with autoencoders are that they are not a generative model, as it does not define a distribution over the dataset.
 The biggest problem lies with its latent representations as it is deterministic, for same input it will always generate same output.

-It's like saying that each point in the latent space corresponds to a unique image.w
+It's like saying that each point in the latent space corresponds to a unique image.

 ### VAE (Variational autoencoders)